koii-network/docs/run-a-node/task-nodes/Running-on-VPS.md

 ## Operating System
 Using Ubuntu Server 20.04.xx LTS is highly recommended for running Koii Nodes due to its stability and compatibility.
 The acronym LTS stands for "Long Term Support" which signifies that Ubuntu will provide updates and patches for this operating system until 2030.

+## Rented VPS Node or Rented Dedicated Server
+A Virtual Private Server (VPS) is a type of hosting service that simulates a dedicated server environment, but with shared hardware resources among multiple users.
+A dedicated server (DS) is a type of physical server that offers complete control over its hardware resources.
+This allows you to utilize all of the CPU, RAM, and storage available on the server without having to share it with other users.
+If your dedicated server has the necessary hardware to satisfy the combined requirements of multiple Koii Nodes, you may operate them on a single dedicated server.

+Due to the variations in the ordering process and customer dashboard for each server provider, we cannot provide detailed instructions for each one.
+We suggest installing Ubuntu 20.04 as your operating system, but if you prefer to use a different operating system then you do that at your own risk.

 ## Koii Node Installation
 **Connect with SSH**